Chevert expedition: Aftermath

-Following the termination of the expedition in 1875, medical doctor William James pursued a follow up expedition, returning to New Guinea and the Torres Strait for purposes of further specimen collection.
+Following the termination of the expedition in 1875, medical doctor William James pursued a follow-up expedition, returning to New Guinea and the Torres Strait for further specimen collection.
 Members included William Petterd, Felix Knight, Lawrence Hargrave and Kendall Broadbent.
 The personnel, before specimen collection commenced, dispersed gradually and pursued specimen collection in different locations.
 On the Chevert expedition, specimen collection in New Guinea was limited to Katow, Yule Island and Hall Sound.
-However, in the follow up expedition, specimen collection extended to Port Moresby, where specimen collection occurred from October 29, 1875, to January 26, 1876.
+However, in the follow-up expedition, specimen collection extended to Port Moresby, where specimen collection occurred from October 29, 1875, to January 26, 1876.
 Specimen collection then proceeded at Yule Island and Hall Sound until August 23, 1876.
 At Port Moresby, Petterd and Broadbent made the most progress in collecting.
 James and Knight pursued sample collecting at Port Moresby until November 4, 1875.
 They then proceeded to collect at Yule Island and Hall Sound until 23 August 1875.
 Referencing an anonymous source from 1875, terrestrial ecologist Graham R. Fulton states that the follow-up expedition was self-funded by the personnel, and that they travelled in a boat, named Ellangowan.
 On 23 August 1876, while in Hall Sound, James was speared, and as a result, died.

 Following the end of the voyage of the Chevert, public reaction towards Macleay was generally negative.
 The public expected Macleay to achieve colonial advances in New Guinea and collect material goods, such as gold, despite the fact that Macleay had never proclaimed that he intended to do so.
 Rather, Macleay's intentions were grounded in the advancement of scientific knowledge.
 In January 1876, Macleay put Chevert up for sale, and it eventually operated under Captain Livingston, moving coal between Newcastle and Melbourne.
 In October 1876, it went on sale again.
 In June 1877, it reverted to its prior role of transporting coal around Newcastle, as well as areas such as Wallaroo in South Australia.
 After being on sale in March 1879, Chevert was sold to Captain Stephenson, and operated in the South Sea Island trade.
 Chevert became a site of wreckage in January 1880 following a cyclone.
 Chevert was last observed at Vanuatu, where its wreckage was utilised as a location to conduct meetings between chiefs.